Pictures of Herkimer Diamonds and their Association with Other Minerals

 Rust - and related iron oxides

-The depositional placement of the second dolomite and third dolomites appear to be happening throughout most of the Herkimer diamond making history, but more data is needed because it is difficult to find overlapping relationships with dolomite.
+The depositional placement of the second dolomite and third dolomites appear to be happening throughout most of the Herkimer diamond making history, illustrated using the blue arrows.
+More data is needed because it is difficult to find overlapping relationships with dolomite that let us determine its time of growth relative to other minerals.

 Rare occurrences of strontianite, celestite and chrysocola.